atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘‘ the father of my children, whom' st you have' wantonly afpersed, 1 insist st upon your leaving my house direcstly 5 ‘ st Linfist too; on your unfayirig all that st you have Said j I insist also uponr st your contradi<sting, upon your owst st knowledge, every fcandalons report st of this kind that you have heard, and st shall hereafter hear i or elfe I shall bd st' empowered to bring an adirion against st Mr, Jefferson for defamation *

-The first opening of Mr. selby’s fpeech made Mrs. Jefferson stare; when he finistied it with a threat which she well' understood, she rose togo : but, before she left the room, she stopped shorty and Said— — Lord; Mr. Selby, who' would have thought that what I have' st .mentioned is not true I Indeed it wad • y told r
+The first opening of Mr. selby’s fpeech made Mrs. Jefferson stare; when he finistied it with a threat which she well' understood, she rose togo : but, before she left the room, she stopped shorty and Said----Lord; Mr. Selby, who' would have thought that what I have' st .mentioned is not true I Indeed it wad • y told r
 /
 Ji